yTax/webhook-protector/README.md

 You can now choose if you want to install this on [Render](#-〢-installation-on-render) (Lifetime free hosting).

-Or if you want to install it [on your server or local machine](#Installation-Local).
-By simply downloading the source files.
+If you want to install it [on your own server](#Installation-Local) you can simply download the files.
+Dont forget to edit main.py to setup your webhook and key or to hook it up to a .env file!

 # 💻 〢 Installation on Render

 1. Setup a [Render](https://dashboard.render.com/register) account.
-2. [Fork](https://github.com/yTax/webhook-protector/fork) this repository (DONT FORGET TO MAKE THE REPOSITORY PRIVATE AND CHANGE THE KEY INSIDE MAIN.PY!!!).
+2. [Fork](https://github.com/yTax/webhook-protector/fork) this repository (YOU SHOULD MAKE THE REPOSITORY PRIVATE!!!).
 3. Go to the [Dashboard](https://dashboard.render.com/select-repo?type=web) and click connect github.
 ![Dashboard Connection](./imgs/brave_EeIydoHMyu.png)
 4. Write `python main.py` as your start up command.
 Select Free as the instance type.